shvkhzod/portfolio2/src/lib/books/books.md

 ## 2025

+### Inventive Minds
+Category: Education
+Subtitle: Collection of essays by Marvin Minsky, addressed to children Education
+Rating: 6/10

+### Computer Systems: A Programmer's Perspective
+Category: Computer Science
+Subtitle:  From the motherboard to displaying the hello world, it explains everything in and out.
+Rating: 6/10

 ### Licence To Be Bad
 Category: Economics
 Subtitle: Big Economics ideas, such as Game Theory that changed the way we live